About Our Internship Program

 How To Apply

 To apply for the internship, please complete and submit our online application.
-We require one recommendation letter; please have your letter writer email it to Mike McTague.
+We require one recommendation letter; instructions for submitting the letter can be found on our application.

 If you have any questions about the research internship, please email Mike McTague.